lr2bmail/Venice.ai-Images-Generater/README.md

 ### Usage

-    - Enter your API key (auto-prefixed with "Bearer ").
+    - Enter your API key .
     - Set your prompt, negative prompt, and other parameters.
     - Click "Generate Images" to create and view results.